Living a Stoic Life

 To Stoics, what matters isn’t what happens to us but how we respond.
 Or in the words of Marcus Aurelius, one of the most successful Roman emperor and perhaps the greatest of the Stoic philosophers: “If you are pained by external things, it is not they that disturb you, but your judgement of them.
 And it is in your power to wipe out that judgement now.”

 Stoics train themselves, on a daily basis, to take more responsibility for their own actions.
-The Stoics realise that we do not have control of external events.
-So they don’t think any external events are worth getting upset about.
+The Stoics teach us that we don't have control of external events.
+They don’t think any external events are worth getting upset about.
 The only thing that really matters is our own character and how we choose to deal with the things that happen to us.
 On our courses we teach E + R = O. It stands for Event + Response = Outcome.
 The formula teaches us an event doesn’t necessarily cause us to become angry or anxious.
 For example, we can't control the weather but how we respond to it by what we wear will affect how we cope or even enjoy the day.

 Stoics don’t complain.
-The Stoics were movers and shakers, they built things, explored, wrote books, and lived their lives to benefit the whole of humanity.
-They also realised that we human beings are not entitled to anything.
-This is hard to get your head around.
-We're conditioned in societies like ours where advertising is so prevalent to believe that we should have so much.
+The Stoics were movers and shakers, they built things, explored the world, wrote books, and lived their lives to benefit the whole of humanity.
+They also realised that human beings are not entitled to anything.
+This can be hard to get your head around.
+We're conditioned in societies like ours, where advertising is so prevalent, to believe that we should have so much.
 Stoics teach us to try to make the best of things, not to expect or demand things (events) always go well and calmly get on with our lives when things don’t go as we had hoped.

 Stoics don’t dwell on the past.
 To some extent we all think about past events.
 But morbid rumination about the past is bad for us.
 Unfortunately, this is a common trait among people suffering from severe depression.
 Some people find it really hard to move on from what has happened in their past.
 They’re still living it.
-And yet a person's past or their personal story, can be successfully changed through what we call an editing process.
+And yet a person's past or their personal story, can be successfully changed through an editing process that they can learn to control.
 We have the ability as human beings to create our own story.
 So why not learn to create a story from your past that works for you rather than against you?